Wye, Kent: Riddley Walker

 Author Russell Hoban repurposes Wye as "How" in his 1980, post apocalyptic novel Riddley Walker.
 Withersdane becomes "Widders Dump"; The Devil's Kneading Trough, "Mr Clevvers Roaling Place", and Pet Street, "Pig Sweet".

 The Perfect Village

 In 2006, Wye featured in the BBC Television show The Perfect Village.

+The Darling Buds of May

+In the 1992 Darling Buds of May episode Stranger at the Gates, Pop Larkin's visit to the Kent County Council's offices is filmed outside the former Imperial College at Wye buildings.

 Cape Wrath

 2007 television drama Cape Wrath includes scenes filmed at Wye College.
 The Old Lecture Theatre's steeply tiered oak benches masquerade as a London academic institution.

 Gadget Man

 Richard Ayoade and Phill Jupitus look out over the Weald to Romney Marsh during Channel 4's 2014 series of Gadget Man.
 The episode was filmed at the Devil's Kneading Trough in Wye's National Nature Reserve, as they test powered leg exoskeletons.

 Female war artists

 World War II British official war artists Evelyn Dunbar and Ethel Gabain also produced landscapes of the scenery around Wye.